-Nuseed Carinata is an independently certified non-food cover crop, grown between main crop rotations, and crushed in standard oilseed processing facilities for its oil to be used for low-carbon biofuel feedstock, and its co-product as a source of traceable non-GMO plant protein.
+Nuseed Carinata is an independently certified non-food cover crop, grown between main crop rotations, and crushed in standard oilseed processing facilities for its oil to be used for lower carbon biofuel feedstock, and its co-product as a source of traceable non-GMO plant protein.

 Nuseed Carinata “covers” or protects soil that is typically exposed between main crop harvest and next season’s planting and removes atmospheric carbon while restoring soil carbon as it grows.
 By replacing fossil fuels Nuseed Carinata also reduces carbon emissions.
-The Nuseed Carinata production program rewards sustainable farming practices and does not displace primary food crops or require additional farmland.
+The Nuseed Carinata production program rewards sustainable farming practices and does not require additional farmland.

 How does Nuseed Carinata help reduce carbon or greenhouse gases (GHGs)?